Updated Mar 16, 2026§ For Vehicles

 Limitations to Know About

-GPS accuracy is approximately 16 feet (5 meters).
-That’s standard for consumer GPS, but don’t expect building-floor precision.
+GPS accuracy follows normal consumer-GPS limits.
+The U.S. government’s GPS accuracy reference above puts open-sky performance around the 5-meter class, but don’t expect building-floor precision.
 Urban canyons, parking garages, and tunnels will cause signal drops.

 The app works but isn’t polished.
 It gets the job done for viewing maps and replaying routes.
 But the interface feels dated compared to apps from Bouncie or SpyTec.
 Functional, not elegant.

 Tracking someone else’s vehicle without their knowledge is illegal in many jurisdictions.
-The federal Electronic Communications Privacy Act and various state laws govern this.
+The Department of Justice’s electronic surveillance manual states that interception of electronic communications is restricted under the federal Electronic Communications Privacy Act and parallel state laws.
+The FTC’s consumer guidance on covert tracking flags secret location monitoring without consent as a serious privacy and safety risk.
 If you’re considering using SpaceHawk for surveillance, consult a lawyer first.

 SpaceHawk’s marketing leans into “covert tracking” language, but that doesn’t mean all uses are legal.
 Know the rules before you attach.